Nested Loops

 ORDER BY sales.employee_id, sales.subsidiary_id

-Note the ORDER BY clause.
-It was not requested by the application.
-The database has to sort the result set accordingly.
-That takes some time and resources in the database.
+Note the order by clause—it was not requested by the application.
+The database has to sort the result set accordingly, and that might take a while.

 PHP